dartmouth-cs98/hack-a-thing-2-hack-a-thing-2-tiffany/README.md

 ### Opinions:

-- Expo makes it so much more convenient to deploy and test mobile apps
+- Expo makes it so much more convenient to deploy and test mobile apps.
-- My previous hack-a-thing on CSS and HTML was still pretty helpful in creating the components
+- My previous hack-a-thing knowledge on CSS and HTML was pretty helpful in creating the components.
 - Props and states are still a bit confusing to me.
 - Super amazed by React-Native's ability to code across android and ios, I learned a little bit of Swift in the past and I wish I had learned about React-Native.

 ### Resources:

+I followed and watched a couple of tutorials:

-- React Native Tutorial for Beginners - Build a React Native App [2020] Youtube Tutorial [https://www.youtube.com/watch?v=0-S5a0eXPoc&ab_channel=ProgrammingwithMosh]
+- React Native Tutorial for Beginners - Build a React Native App [2020] Youtube Tutorial: https://www.youtube.com/watch?v=0-S5a0eXPoc&ab_channel=ProgrammingwithMosh
 - Navigation: https://www.robinwieruch.de/react-native-navigation
 - Create ToDo app: https://www.youtube.com/watch?v=xb8uTN3qiUI&ab_channel=FullstackDevelopment
 - Clone of Evernote: https://www.youtube.com/watch?v=3qnrfkeguXg&ab_channel=PortEXE